Nir2306/Task-app/README.md

 ### Time Tracking
 1. **Add Time Entry**:
-   - Click on "Add Entry" tab (or use hamburger menu on mobile)
+   - **Desktop**: Click on "New Task" tab
      - Select date from calendar and time (start/end time or duration)
      - Use NFX/NEX prefix buttons for task categorization
      - Enter task name (required)
      - Add optional comment
      - Click "Add Entry"
+   - **Mobile**: Click on "New Task" tab
+     - Google Calendar-style interface
+     - Click any time slot to create a task
+     - Switch between Day, Month, and List views
+     - Tasks are color-coded and show duration

 2. **View All Entries**:
-   - Click on "All Entries" tab
+   - Click on "Task List" tab
-   - Filter by date or task name
+   - Filter by date or task name (with dropdown suggestions)
    - Edit or delete entries as needed
    - Export to Excel when ready